lucianghinda/allaboutcoding/cld169mru000808mk93xabchz.md

 **The data between a controller and view should only be transferred via local variables, not instance variables.** This is a bit bigger topic to cover, and I will probably write another article explaining this in detail.

-Briefly, there are two main reasons:
+Briefly, there are three main reasons:

 * (1) undefined controller instance variables are `nil` thus will not throw `NameError` but silently be nil =&gt; causing business logic errors when used in conditionals (a condition if false because the variable is undefined, not because the query returned nil)

 * (2) instance variables leak into all partials referenced, including all nested ones =&gt; it creates direct dependencies to the action in the controller instead of making partials dependent only on the call

+* (3) instance variables can be added by using concerns and callbacks and can quickly become hard to track what instance variable is available in a view and what is the source for that data

 ## Code Review